-Hackers love Windows Management Instrumentation (WMI), and so should we!
-We are the linebackers on the Blue Team and the WMI service was made for us, not them.
+Hackers love Windows Management Instrumentation (WMI), and so should we.
+We are the linebackers on the Blue Team and the WMI service was made to benefit us, not hackers.
 Beyond WMI, there are several other network services or protocols that we cannot live without, but which are targeted by hackers.
-To move laterally inside the LAN, hackers go after DNS, Remote Desktop Protocol (RDP), SMB, NTLM, Kerberos, SSL and IPv6.
+To move laterally inside the LAN, hackers go after SSL/TLS, DNS, Kerberos, Remote Desktop Protocol (RDP), PowerShell Remoting, or the File and Print Sharing protocol (SMB/CIFS).
 We must assume there will be a breach, so we will learn how to harden, eliminate, or encrypt these protocols, and we will do it with little or no user disruption.
 We can't keep hackers and malware out entirely, but with PKI, IPSec encryption, and proper hardening, RDP can be made safe enough to use, even for administrators.